 Advice should never be an end in itself.
 As a business owner you face multiple decisions every day – some routine, some forced upon you and some because you want to change or improve an aspect of your business.

-Sometimes alone, sometimes with your team and sometimes with external advice you make many decisions to improve your business performance.
+Sometimes alone, sometimes with your team and sometimes with external advice you make many decisions to improve your business performance so that at some point you can exit.
 And that, of course, is what you want: improved results.

 For many the idea of ‘more advice’ isn’t appealing especially if you have to pay for it!